 Article I – Name

 The name of the organization shall be the North Central Regional Trauma Advisory Council, hereafter referred to as the “NCRTAC”.
 The NCRTAC principle office address will reside with the NCRTAC Coordinator’s office location.
-The address is 8903 Woodruff Rd PO Box 23 Woodruff WI 54568.

 Article II – Purpose, Mission & Duties